Race and ethnicity in Brazil: Historic background

 The Brazilian population was formed by the influx of Portuguese settlers and African slaves, mostly Bantu and West African populations (such as the Yoruba, Ewe, and Fanti-Ashanti), into a territory inhabited by various indigenous South American tribal populations, mainly Tupi, Guarani and Ge.

-In the late 19th and early 20th centuries, in what is known as Great Immigration, new groups arrived, mainly of Portuguese, Italian, Spanish and German origin, but also from Japan, the Middle East, and Eastern Europe.
+In the late 19th and early 20th centuries, in what is known as Great Immigration, new groups arrived, mainly of Japanese, Italian, Lebanese, German, Spanish, and Portuguese origin, but also from Asia, Latin America, Southern and Eastern Europe, and Africa.

 When the Portuguese reached what is now called Brazil in 1500, its native population was probably composed of about 2.5 million Amerindians.
 Up to 1532, the Portuguese made no real effort to colonise the land, limiting to the establishment of "feitorias" to organise the trade of brazilwood.

 When it became clear that this policy would result in the land being taken by other European powers, namely the French and the Dutch, the Portuguese Crown decided to effectively occupy the territory by fostering agricultural activities, especially sugarcane crops, in Brazil.
 This resulted not only in the growth of the population of Portuguese origin, but also in the introduction of African slavery in Brazil.

 During the colonial period, the Portuguese prohibited any influx of other Europeans to Brazil.
 In consequence, the Portuguese and their descendants constituted the overwhelming majority of the White population of colonial Brazil.
 However, in the Southern Brazilian areas disputed between Portugal and Spain, a genetic study suggests that the predominant genomic ancestry of the Brazilian Gaúchos (inhabitants of the Pampas) may be Spanish, not Portuguese.

 Also a small number of Dutch settlers remained in the Northeast after the Portuguese retook Dutch Brazil and may have contributed to the demographic composition of Northeastern Brazil.
 Even then and after the country's independence in 1822, immigration to Brazil was mainly Portuguese, though a significant number of German immigrants settled in the Southern region.

 European, Arab and East Asian immigration

 Combined with the European demographic crisis, this resulted in the immigration of about 5 million people, mostly European peasants, in the last quarter of the 19th century and first half of the 20th.
-The majority of these immigrants were either Portuguese or Italian (about 1,500,000 each), though significant numbers of Spaniards, which possibly include Portuguese emigrating from Vigo on false passports (690,000), Germans (250,000), Japanese (170,000), Middle Easterns (100,000, mostly people from what are now Syria and Lebanon arriving on Turkish passports), and Eastern Europeans (mostly Poles and Ukrainians arriving on Russian passports) also immigrated.
+The majority of these immigrants were either Portuguese or Italian (about 2,250,000 Portuguese, and 1,500,000 Italians), though significant numbers of Spaniards (690,000, possibly including Portuguese emigrating from Vigo on false passports), Germans (250,000), Japanese (170,000), Middle Easterns (100,000, mostly people from what are now Syria and Lebanon), and Eastern Europeans (mostly Poles and Ukrainians) also immigrated.

 There are few reliable statistics on the Brazilian population before the 1872 census, in Brazil of 1872 were: